Basic Usage: Single-Channel Time Series Generation

 Noise Amplitude

-Random variation added to the signal, specified as standard deviation.
+Random variation added to the signal, specified as standard deviation (Gaussian / white noise by default).

 Understanding Noise Amplitude: - Noise Amplitude = 0 → Perfectly smooth signal (no randomness) - Noise Amplitude = 1 → Typical variation of ±1 to ±3 units (99.7% within ±3σ) - Noise Amplitude = 10 → Typical variation of ±10 to ±30 units